September 1 and we are a month from departure with so much still to do to be ready…but inspiration and encouragement are relatively easy to find:

 Saturday, October 13 -Parral to Durango – 418 km

-Seemed a long ride today, but partly because of heat, partly because of construction on the highway.
+Seemed a long ride today, partly because of heat, partly because of construction on the highway.
 It seems many highways in Mexico are being twinned and in places today there were some stretches of road where traffic was diverted onto packed gravel-dirt lanes while new pavement is installed in lanes that are closed.
 Seemed very dusty at times, but that didn’t stop cars and trucks from passing each other.
 We were glad to arrive on Durango in late afternoon and to check into a Best Western property to cool off.

 Sunday, October 14 – Durango to Mazatlán -385 KM

-There are more than 2,000 tight curves, many are hairpins that turn more than 180 degrees, often on blind corners overgrown with vegetation.
+There are more than 2,000 tight curves, many hairpins that turn more than 180 degrees, often on blind corners overgrown with vegetation.
 This road is called the Devil’s Backbone or Route 666.
 There are absolutely amazing views, but again, no where to stop and look.
-In many places the curves are very tight, mostly blind, often gravelly, and the roads are all quite overgrown, especially in the lower elevations where trees and shrubs grown in the narrow roadsides and lean over the pavement.
+In many places the curves are very tight, mostly blind, often gravelly, and the roads are all quite overgrown, especially in the lower elevations where trees and shrubs grow in the narrow roadsides and lean over the pavement.
 Happily there is little traffic, although some big trucks and semis and buses do use this road.
-It took most of the day to travel just over 300 km as so much of the trip was at low speeds with engines revving as we braked for corners, dogs and cows.
-It was disconcerting to meet vehicles cutting corners into our lane, but thankfully we didn’t literally have any problems, but a few scares along the way.
+It took most of the day to travel just over 300 km as much of the trip was at low speeds with engines revving as we braked for corners, dogs and cows.
+It was disconcerting to meet vehicles cutting corners into our lane, but thankfully we didn’t have any problems, just a few scares along the way.

-We arrived in Mazatlan in late afternoon, feeling the heat.
+We arrived in Mazatlan in the late afternoon, feeling the heat.
 Headed to hotel, which felt like it took forever to get to partly because of heat.
 So checked into a place Rick had booked, it is on the beach so a move in and clean up before dinner and a walk on the beach was about all we had energy for.
 Although we did change rooms after our dinner out as the lock on the door didn’t seem to lock.
 It looked like the door had been kicked in at some point.
 So loaded up a cart and changed rooms …. it is amazing how much stuff three motorcyclists can carry!